bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2018-10-30-newsletter.md

 for miners using Antminer S9, and provides links to resources about both Square's open sourced Subzero HSM-based multisig cold storage solution and the recent Lightning Network Residency and Hackday in New York City.
-Also included are selected recent Q&A from Bitcoin StackExchange and descriptions of notable code changes in popular Bitcoin infrastructure projects.
+Also included are selected recent Q&A from Bitcoin Stack Exchange and descriptions of notable code changes in popular Bitcoin infrastructure projects.